Protein–phenolic interactions in lentil and wheat crackers with onion skin phenolics: effects of processing and in vitro gastrointestinal digestion

 tion.
 Co-digested crackers were also prepared to understand

-the matrix eect of consuming phenolic sources and crackers
+the matrix effect of consuming phenolic sources and crackers

 together.